ithllc/ARGOS_Proof_of_Concept/docs/Architecture.md

 -   **Purpose**: Manages real-time audio streaming and interaction with Google Cloud Speech-to-Text (STT) and Text-to-Speech (TTS) APIs, and facilitates communication with the `CoordinatorAgent` via Redis.
 -   **Responsibilities**:
     -   Receives audio chunks from the frontend via the `/ws/live` WebSocket.
-    -   Streams audio to Google Cloud STT for transcription.
+    -   Streams audio to Google Cloud STT for transcription using the asynchronous `SpeechAsyncClient`.
     -   Publishes transcribed text to a dedicated Redis queue (`tasks:coordinator_voice_input`) for the `CoordinatorAgent`.
     -   Subscribes to a Redis Pub/Sub channel (`session:<id>:response`) to receive text and multi-modal responses from the `CoordinatorAgent`.
     -   Streams text from the `CoordinatorAgent` (via Redis) to Google Cloud TTS for audio synthesis.